benfarrah01/Academic-Progress-Report-Generator/README.md

 Documentation Website: https://sites.google.com/allegheny.edu/apr-generator-plugin/home

 ## Description
-This is a plugin created by team 0NE for sheetshuttle.
+This is a plugin created for [sheetshuttle](https://github.com/GatorEducator/SheetShuttle).
 At our client's request we created a plugin to gather data from a google sheet containing a Professor's gradebook.
 Our program sorts through that data, figuring out which students aren't doing well (If their overall grade is less than a 70%) then write a Academic Progress Report, that gives them a warning, telling them how many days they've missed and what assignments they didn't do well on (Received a score less than 60%), encouraging them to reach out to the Professor and see what they can do to improve their grade.
 It then sends out that report as a email to the student and their advisor.

 ### In order to make this possible we used: